reflectivity/reflectivity.github.io/working_groups/reproducibility/index.md

 - [Standard samples](../../projects/standard_samples): tell us about the samples you measure regularly by contributing
 - [Calibrations](../../projects/calibrations): We want to share how we check out beamlines are correct
+- [Checklist](../../projects/checklist): A checklist to help users follow best practice in experimental preparation

 ### Co-chairs